-You can then seal the design with a layer of varnish, or watered-down PVA glue if you want to make it more durable.
+You can then seal the design with a layer of varnish, or watered-down PVA glue.
 If the rock will be kept indoors, this really isn’t necessary.

 And fear came on all Zechariah and Elizabeth’s neighbours.
 And all these things were talked about through all the hill country of Judea, and all who heard them laid them up in their hearts, saying, “What then will this child be?”
 For the hand of the Lord was with him.